People who observe more than they speak often possess these signs of emotional intelligence

 Paying attention to nuance helps you understand people more deeply, even when they are not expressing things directly.

-They listen to what you avoid saying.
+Research in psychotherapy actually highlights this distinction: skilled therapists don’t just listen to what a client says—they listen to what the client avoids saying.
 Observers tend to do this naturally in everyday life.

 2) They listen to understand, not to respond